 In a 6 point harness, the child is ‘attached’ to the restraint.
 The restraint’s top tether strap, the vehicle seatbelt, the child restraint shell and the child restraint harness all attenuate energy.
 There is a larger webbing contact area with the child also, spreading that (now significantly) reduced force over a greater area.

 There’s also virtually no chance of submarining (where a child slides down and out of the restraint) in a harnessed child restraint, whereas submarining can be a problem with booster seats if children are incorrectly fitted.

 While booster seats absolutely offer better protection to children than a standard vehicle seatbelt alone, a harnessed car seat provides a much higher level of protection in a crash.

-If you’re interested in car seats that will harness your children for longer, check out our Evolve, which was Australia’s first Type G car seat.
+If you’re interested in car seats that will harness your children for longer, check out our Accomplish, which was Australia’s first Type G car seat.
 Another option is our Australian Good Design finalist, Grandeur.
 It’s the first and only extended rearward facing, extended harness use car seat in Australia.
 Both harness to the size of a large 8 year old, and are available Australia-wide.